kubernetes/sig-release/release-team/role-handbooks/release-team-lead/README.md

 To coordinate and discuss each release the release lead with support of the shadows are hosting release team meetings (see the section X above).
 The following playbook can be used for reference to structure the meeting, you don't need to stick step by step (word by word), it should give guidance how a meeting usually is structured.

-### Requirements to host the meeting as release team release lead / lead shadow
+### Requirements to host the meeting as Release Team Lead / Lead Shadow
 1. Install Zoom and check your settings (especially the audio)
-2. Make sure to get the **host key**, otherwise you wont be able to claim host share the screen and start the recording
+2. Make sure to get the **host key** from the Emeritus Adviser or Release Lead , otherwise you wont be able to claim host share the screen and start the recording

 ### Pre-Meeting
 1. Add a new blank agenda entry to the meeting notes by copying the template and editing the details accordingly.